 The parties intend for the merger to be treated as a "reorganization" for U.S. federal income tax purposes.
-Each of Barack Ferrazzano and RSM US LLP have delivered opinions, dated April 11, 2017, and filed as exhibits to the registration statement of which this joint proxy statement/prospectus is a part, to the effect that (i) the merger will constitute a "reorganization" within the meaning of Section 368(a) of the Internal Revenue Code, (ii) Centrue and Midland will each be a party to such reorganization within the meaning of Section 368(b) of the Internal Revenue Code, and (iii) no gain or loss will be recognized to Centrue's shareholders upon receipt of Midland common stock in exchange for their shares of Centrue common stock, except to the extent of any cash consideration received and any cash received in lieu of fractional shares.
-Additionally, it is a condition to Centrue's obligation to complete the merger that Centrue receive an opinion from RSM US LLP, dated the closing date of the merger, each to the same effect as the opinions described in the preceding sentence.
+Each of Barack Ferrazzano and RSM US LLP have delivered opinions, dated March 15, 2017, and filed as exhibits to the registration statement of which this joint proxy statement/prospectus is a part, to the effect that (i) the merger will constitute a "reorganization" within the meaning of Section 368(a) of the Internal Revenue Code, (ii) Centrue and Midland will each be a party to such reorganization within the meaning of Section 368(b) of the Internal Revenue Code, and (iii) no gain or loss will be recognized to Centrue's shareholders upon receipt of Midland common stock in exchange for their shares of Centrue common stock, except to the extent of any cash consideration received and any cash received in lieu of fractional shares.
+Additionally, it is a condition to Centrue's obligation to complete the merger that Centrue receive an opinion from RSM US LLP, dated the closing date of the merger, and it is a condition to Midland's obligation to complete the merger that Midland receive an opinion from Barack Ferrazzano, dated the closing date of the merger, each to the same effect as the opinions described in the preceding sentence.
 These conditions are waivable, and Midland and Centrue undertake to recirculate and resolicit if either of these conditions is waived and the change in tax consequences is material.
 These opinions are and will be based upon representation letters provided by Midland and Centrue and upon customary factual assumptions.
 Neither Midland nor Centrue has sought, and neither of them will seek, any ruling from the Internal Revenue Service regarding any matters relating to the merger, and the opinions described above will not be binding on the Internal Revenue Service or any court.
 Consequently, there can be no assurance that the Internal Revenue Service will not assert, or that a court would not sustain, a position contrary to any of the conclusions set forth below.
 In addition, if any of the representations or assumptions upon which the opinions are based are inconsistent with the actual facts, the U.S. federal income tax consequences of the merger could be adversely affected.